paulvangentcom/python_corona_simulation/README.md

 <img align="center" src="https://github.com/paulvangentcom/python_corona_simulation/blob/master/images/selfisolation_low_100r.png" alt="medium density graph" width="600">

 This illustrates the interaction between the density of the population (and thus how many people you come across per time unit), and the percentage of infectious people present in the population.
 This is what you would expect, as both of these factors affect your odds of running into an infected person.
 Notice how the plots show a clear 'tipping point': after 'n' number of infections, the virus spread starts accelerating.
-Reports have been going around that [even without symptoms you can still be contagious](https://edition.cnn.com/2020/03/14/health/coronavirus-asymptomatic-spread/index.html), and (remain contagious for quite some time after recovering](https://www.cbsnews.com/news/coronavirus-can-live-in-your-body-for-up-to-37-days-according-to-new-study/), which makes such a self-isolation scenario risky in the case of COVID-19.
+Reports have been going around that [even without symptoms you can still be contagious](https://edition.cnn.com/2020/03/14/health/coronavirus-asymptomatic-spread/index.html), and [remain contagious for quite some time after recovering](https://www.cbsnews.com/news/coronavirus-can-live-in-your-body-for-up-to-37-days-according-to-new-study/), which makes such a self-isolation scenario risky in the case of COVID-19.